 Work Study Program

 This need-based program provides on-campus jobs for second- and third-year students.
 The application process is similar to that for federal financial aid.
-An average “work study” award is $2,000 per semester.
+An average “work study” award is up to $2,000 per semester.

-For more information on our Employment Opportunities contact the Law School’s Career Services Office.
+For more information on our Employment Opportunities contact the College of Law’s Career Services Office.